Tolsa/forest-doc/_includes/rails/fields.md

 ## What is a field?

-A field is simply an attribute defined in your data model.
+A field is simply an attribute defined in your database.
+Examples of fields:
+`first name`, `gender`, `status`, etc.

 ## Customizing a field

 Forest allows you to customize how a field appears in your admin interface.
-You can rename it, choosing the right widget to display (e.g. text area, image viewer, Google map, etc.), adding a description or even setting the read/write access.
+You can rename it, choosing the right widget to display (e.g. `text area`, `image viewer`, `Google map`), adding a description or even setting the read/write access.

 ![Field 1`](/public/img/field-1.png)